 Organic material constantly decomposes and disappears, so replenish your raised beds with compost regularly.
 Cover the beds with two inches of leaves, compost or a cover crop like crimson clover or fava beans each autumn or early spring where the climate is harsher.
 Turn under cover crop or leaves in spring, and plant again the next year.

 "Once the beds have gone through the improvement process, roto-tilling should be unnecessary," said McNeilan.
 "Light spading or forking will then create a suitable bed for planting.
 As time goes on, soil will keep loosening and you will be able to garden almost year round."

 If you are growing vegetable, do not use creosote soaked old railway ties.
 Chemicals have a way to leach into the soil and thus into the plants.

-The new reused snap in plastic boards are best because they will not rot or contaminate your plants and soil.
-You can use other materials like stone walls, wood but do not use pressure treated wood if you are growing veggie... or just pile the dirt up so it is higher than the nearby ground.
+The new reused snap in plastic boards and expensive.
+They are best because they will not rot or contaminate your plants and soil.
+You can use other materials like stone walls, wood but do not use pressure treated wood unless it is "brown" and does not have zinc in the composition of the treatment chemical, if you are growing veggie... or just pile the dirt up so it is higher than the nearby ground.

 Please use this search box to find more information about Raised Gardens

 Hi Folks, I have already been using raised beds for about ten years and find that cedar wood lasts a long time.
 I still have some cedar built beds I built ten years ago.
 I found the answer to the question I had in mind---Don't use treated lumber!
 I like the fact that now I can kneel on the grass between the beds and reach across the beds for planting and weeding and I can easily attach wooden supports for agricultural cloth should I need it.
 I don't have to roto-till and, in fact, I've sold both my tillers.
 No more gas stink!
 The soil is easy to turn over too.